dreammonkey/incrudible/README.md

 Incrudible is yet another Admin panel that is based on the laravel inertia react typescript stack.
 It borrows some behavior from Laravel Breeze scaffolding and some from Backpack.
-Its setup is unique because it allows full control over the backend as well as over the frontend of the admin panel, this in contract to some popular livewire / vue based admin panels.
+Its setup is unique because it allows full control over the backend as well as over the frontend of the admin panel, this in contrast to some popular livewire / vue based admin panels.

 ## ROADMAP